virteal/l8/README.md

 also productive at the "step" higher level. l8 makes it possible to use these solutions in Javascript, today (well... in a few months, if things go well).

-Proposal for extensions are welcome.
+Proposals for extensions are welcome.
 Let's get to paradize ;)

 Enjoys.